nhat2907/nhat/README.md

 # DDosTelegramBot
-# Made by Jailbreaked Gemini
+Made by Jailbreaked Gemini.
-# No copyright.
+No copyright.